BenWolfaardt/Tuts-Web_Dev-Go_backend/README.md

 # (Tuts) Web Development - Go backend

-This repository contains various tutorials that I have worked through in order to increase my skills in the web development field, more specifically writting backends in `Go` such as to improve my knowledge for my current job as well as to learn how to create the backend for my personal website: [benwolfaardt.com](benwolfaardt.com) (comming soon!)
+This repository contains various tutorials that I have worked through in order to increase my skills in the web development field, more specifically writting backends in `Go` such as to improve my knowledge for my current job as well as to learn how to create the backend for my personal website: [BenWolfaardt.com](http://www.benwolfaardt.com)

 As not to ocupy too many repositories with "tutorials" I've decided to group them into a single repository by making use of the `git`'s *`orphan`* command - allowing you to have independent branches with their own independant `git` history.